Transgender history: New Zealand, the Cook Islands, Niue

-Samoa, Tonga, Fiji and Tahiti
+Samoa, Tonga, Fiji, and Tahiti

 In Samoa, the fa'afafine ("in the manner of women") are a third gender with uncertain origins which go back at least to the beginning of the twentieth century.
 Fa'afafine are assigned male at birth, and express both masculine and feminine gender traits, performing a role otherwise performed by women.
 The word fa'atamaloa is sometimes used for a trans-male or tomboyish gender category or role.

-In Tonga, the related term fakafefine or more commonly fakaleiti ("in the manner of ladies") denotes male-assigned people who dress and work as women and may partner with men, and call themselves simply leiti ("ladies").
+In Tonga, the related term fakafefine or more commonly fakaleiti ("in the manner of ladies") denotes male-assigned people who dress and work as women and may partner with men, and call themselves leiti ("ladies").
 They are common—one of the children of former king Taufa'ahau Tupou IV (d.
 2006) is a leiti—and still held in high regard, though colonization and westernization have introduced some transphobia.

 In Fiji, vakasalewalewa (also written vaka sa lewa lewa) are male-assigned people who perform roles usually carried out by women.
 In Tahiti, the rae rae fulfil a similar role.